-Chip Erekson is entering his third season as film coordinator and wide receivers coach for the Southern Virginia University football team.
+Chip Erekson is entering his fourth season as film coordinator and wide receivers coach for the Southern Virginia University football team.

 Prior to joining Southern Virginia's coaching staff, Erekson was offensive coordinator from 2010-11 at White Pine High School in Ely, Nevada, highlighted by an 11-1 record and 2A state runner-up finish in 2011.